Bear-Eddy/Tech_Stack_Universe/README.md

-# Tech Stack Universe 🚀
+# The Stack Atlas 🗺️

 An interactive visualization of modern technology stacks that helps developers understand the layers of application development and choose the right technologies for their projects.